 The goal of this roadmap is to help guide you as you begin your journey as an ED so that you feel supported and empowered in your work and prepared for what lies ahead.
-We want to help set you up for success in your new role and have developed a toolkit, "Executive Director Onboarding: A Roadmap for Success," which intentionally takes a phased approach.
-Whether you are a new or seasoned ED, we hope you will find something useful in this roadmap and accompanying toolkit.
+We want to help set you up for success in your new role and have developed a toolkit, "Executive Director Onboarding: A Roadmap for Success," which intentionally takes a phased approach with a sample timeline.
+Whether you are a new or seasoned ED, we hope you will find something useful in this roadmap and accompanying resources.